gordonthree/qrzscrape/README.md

 2. Add the callsigns you want to generate a mailing list for to ``callsigns.txt``, one callsign per line.
 3. Run the script, it will read each callsign and output data to hams.csv.
 There is a 100msec delay per request to avoid hammering the QRZ servers.

-Thanks to K8VSY for his telegram bot script https://gitlab.com/vyano/pytelehambot
+Thanks to K8VSY for their telegram bot script https://gitlab.com/vyano/pytelehambot